How Much Is My House Worth? A Home Value Guide

 When determining whether your home has features that will increase its value, the best method is to survey the houses in your area to see how they stack up.
 Your living room may have a fireplace, but it probably won’t impact the value of your home if every house on the street has one, too.
 However, if your house is the only one in the neighborhood that has a private balcony off the master bedroom, you can bet that it will increase your home’s worth.

 3. Home Age And Condition

 No one wants to buy a home only to find that they have to pour money into it to make it livable.
 Homes that are older or in worse condition can be money pits, which is why many buyers seek out new construction.

-Home value diminishes with the more maintenance the house requires.
+A home’s value diminishes the more maintenance it requires.
 Therefore, newer homes that are in mint condition receive the highest purchasing prices on the market.

 Age can be a selling point, however.
 If your home was built at the turn of the 20th century and has well-preserved architectural details, it will gain more attention because of its historical significance.

 Regardless of your home’s age, you want to ensure that the foundation, roof and siding are all structurally sound, and all the HVAC, electrical and plumbing work is up to date.
 An engineering report can help you determine if the condition of your home will increase or decrease its value.

 As the old saying goes, home value is all about “location, location, location.”
 While there are undoubtedly other relevant factors, where you’ve decided to put down your roots will have an extraordinary impact on what it’s worth today.